 "Our tastes buds have a very short life, and they turn over every few days," says Mary Ellen Camire, PhD, a professor in the department of Food Science & Human Nutrition at the University of Maine.
 "But that rate slows as you grow older, so your taste sharpness declines."

-So if a person prefers a certain amount of salt on food, over time, he'll have to use more and more salt to get the desired taste as his taste buds slow in their regeneration process.
+So if a person prefers a certain amount of salt on food, over time, they'll have to use more and more salt to get the desired taste as their taste buds slow in their regeneration process.